-In relation to 2020 EU targets, Ireland's emissions covered by the 2013-2020 EU Effort Sharing Decision target are estimated to be 7% below 2005 levels in 2020 under both projected scenarios (With Existing Measures and With Additional Measures) compared to the target of 20% below 2005 levels by 2020.
-Ireland is estimated to have cumulatively exceeded its compliance obligations by 12.2 Mt CO2 eq over the 2013-2020 period, and will need to use credits and/or purchase surplus annual emission allocation from other member states to achieve compliance.
+In relation to 2020 EU targets, Ireland's emissions covered by the 2013-2020 EU Effort Sharing Decision target are provisionally estimated to be 7% below 2005 levels in 2020 compared to the target of 20% below 2005 levels by 2020.
+Ireland is estimated to have cumulatively exceeded its compliance obligations by 12.02 Mt CO2 eq over the 2013-2020 period, and will need to use credits and/or purchase surplus annual emission allocation from other member states to achieve compliance.

-In 2020 the sectors with the largest contribution of emissions are agriculture (37.4%), transport (18.4%) and energy industries (14.8%).
-This projection includes the impact of COVID on the 2020 emissions which, due to national lockdowns, saw transport emissions decline but agriculture emissions largely unaffected.
-Ireland is projected to exceed the 2020 ESD targets despite the impact of the pandemic.
+In 2020 the sectors with the largest contribution of emissions are agriculture (37.1%), transport (17.9%) and energy industries (15.0%).
+Ireland exceeded the 2020 ESD target, despite the impact of COVID on the 2020 emissions which, due to national lockdowns, saw transport emissions decline but agriculture emissions largely unaffected.

-See further detail in the EPA report Greenhouse Gas Emissions Projections 2020 to 2040.
+See further detail in the EPA report Ireland's Provisional Greenhouse Gas Emissions 1990-2020.

 Further information about Ireland's greenhouse gas emissions is available on our website.